AmrMohameed/Smart_glasses_for_blind/README.md

 positive, so we might choose to scale the normalized data in the range [0,1] or [0, 255].
-For our data-set example, the following montage represents the normalized data.
+For our data-set example, the following montage represents the normalized data.>>Then Recognize face & detect object.>>Finally send output to microcontroller.
-Then >> Recognize face.
-Finally >> send output to microcontroller.

    4. Fourth step: microcontroller convert the output “text” to sound when receives it from the “cloud”.